 The College Navigator website is part of the National Center for Education Statistics (NCES).
 They are responsible for collecting all kinds of education related data including that in the Integrated Postsecondary Education Data System (IPEDS).
 You can visit the College Navigator and type the name of the institution to receive a variety of information.
 NCES College Navigator.

-In 2010, the U.S. Department of Education issued the “Program Integrity Rules” requiring institutions of higher education to be authorized in states where they provide education in order to be eligible to receive federal financial assistance.
+In 2010, the U.S. Department of Education issued the “Program Integrity Rules”, which require institutions of higher education to be authorized in states where they provide education to be eligible to receive federal financial assistance.
 While parts of these rules have been challenged and vacated, other rules remain in effect, including state authorization in individual states.
-Therefore, since federal and state regulations continue to evolve regarding state authorization, the University created a page in order to provide information to its current and prospective students regarding our authorization and licensure status.
-The authorization for the Palmetto College Campuses is included with the Columbia Campus.
-State Authorization

 To encourage all Americans to learn more about the Constitution, Congress in 1956 established Constitution Week, to begin each year on September 17th, the date in 1787 when delegates to the Convention signed the Constitution.
 In 2004, Congress added key provisions in the Consolidated Appropriations Act of Fiscal Year 2005 designating September 17th of each year as Constitution Day and requiring public schools and governmental offices to provide educational programs to promote a better understanding of the Constitution.

-Each Palmetto College Campus has activities on constitution day, please check the event calendar.
-You can also explore the content of the Constitution with this interactive website.
+Each Palmetto College Campus holds activities on Constitution Day and Citizenship Day.
+Please watch the events calendar for updates.
+You can also explore The United States Constitution with this interactive website.

 The Family Education Rights and Privacy Act (FERPA), passed by Congress in 1974, requires educational institutions to provide students access to their educational records, to allow students to correct inaccurate or misleading information in these records, and to limit the release of information to third parties.
 The rights parents exercise with respect to their children’s education records transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
-Click here for the University Registrar’s Office for additional information.
+Visit the University Registrar's website for more information.

 A Cohort Default Rate is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1st to September 30th, and default or meet other specified conditions prior to the end of the second following fiscal year.

-The University of South Carolina – Columbia Campus as well as the Palmetto College Campuses regularly reviews and monitors multiple Student Outcomes data metrics.
+The University of South Carolina Columbia Campus as well as the Palmetto College Campuses regularly reviews and monitors multiple Student Outcomes data metrics.
 This includes such things as retention and graduation rates, licensure and placement rate data, in addition to monitoring our progress against peer data.
-Additional Information can be found here.
+Click here for more information.